WHY WEAR FITNESS SHOES?

 WHY IS IT IMPORTANT TO TRAIN WITH THE RIGHT SHOES?
 Safety

 Studies have shown that injuries caused by doing fitness are due to inappropriate footwear.
 86% of people who get injured doing fitness wear running shoes.
 Our studies have proven that people doing fitness who don't use the right shoes have a higher risk of injury than people who wear specific fitness shoes.
 This all shows the importance of creating shoes that are designed especially for fitness activities.

 DROP: height difference between the front and back of your foot

 Why is it important?
 Studies have shown that we need 1.7 times more flexion and extension for fitness activities than for running.
 The ankle's movement also varies depending on the kind of fitness or running you do.
 These studies have proven that fitness shoes need to be able to pivot in a very different way to running shoes.
-This is why we develop shoes with multidirectional flexibility especially for fitness.
+This is why we design multidirectional shoes specifically for this activity and its movements

 Why is it important?
 Good forefoot support - a must for fitness - helps you stay balanced when you go to change direction.

 Why is it important?
 The foot's main impact with the floor for fitness activities is at the front of the foot, whereas for running the impact is at the heel.
 We design our shoes with optimal cushioning at the front to support your body during repeated impacts, while also stabilising your supporting leg for stringing movements together more smoothly.

 GRIP AND PIVOTING